-An overall R Score is calculated, based on all the courses a student took.
-Then, a program-specific R Score is calculated for each program you were in.
-Universities will use the R Score that comes from the program in which you obtained your diploma from or the one for the DEC used for your admission.
-If you have two DCS, universities will use the average R Score of all courses or the R score from the program from which you graduated most recently, whichever is higher.
+An overall R-Score is calculated, based on all the courses a student took.
+Then, a program-specific R-Score is calculated for each program you were in.
+Universities will use the R-Score that comes from the program in which you obtained your diploma from or the one for the DEC used for your admission.
+If you have two DECs, universities will use the average R-Score of all courses or the R-Score from the program from which you graduated most recently, whichever is higher.

 In what cases is the R-Score not calculated?

 - A course with less than 6 students in it

 - A course in which less than 6 students obtained a grade of 50 and over

 - High-school make-up courses or other mise à niveau courses

 - A course in which all students received the same grade

 What is the impact of taking an intersession/summer course on my R-Score?